Essential vegan pantry staples to stock even if you are not vegan / plant-based.

 Hopefully, your freezer and fridge will be packed full of all different kinds of fruit containing many vitamins and minerals.

 Dried fruit can be just as wholesome and works well as one of the pantry staples for a vegan kitchen because of the versatility of fruit.
 Dried fruit can be snacked on, used in both savory and sweet dishes, and even forms a great smoothie or raw bar base.

-They can be soaked to release their nutrients and eaten as a pudding, as with chia seeds, or they can be sprouted for delicious micro-salads, as with alfalfa seeds.
-Ground flax (linseed) can even be mixed with water to make something called a flax egg.
+Soak them to release their nutrients and eat them as pudding.
+For instance chia seeds.
+You can also sprout them for delicious micro-salads, as with alfalfa seeds.
+Mix Ground flax (linseed) with water to make something flax egg.

 As if that wasn’t enough, you can also sprinkle them on cereal, toast them and have them on salads and soup for a tasty nutritional boost.

 Examples include peanuts, peanut butter, cashews, cashew nut butter, pistachios, Brazil nuts, walnuts, pecans.

 Nuts are very much like seeds in their contribution to your plant-based pantry.
 They provide a healthy source of protein, fat, fiber, vitamins, minerals, and antioxidants.
 You can snack on them, toast them, add them to salads, and even make your nut butter.